-Ugg boots became more famous during the 1990s when it reached the American market and gained 80% of its sales in California where they were worn by the surfers.
-However, they got the international attention after the American Olympian team Lillehammer donned them during the 1994 Winter Olympics.
+Ugg boots became more famous during the 1990s when it reached the American market and gained 80% of their sales in California where they were worn by the surfers.
+However, they got international attention after the American Olympian team Lillehammerdonned them during the 1994 Winter Olympics.

 5. Ruby Shoes

 The famous ruby shoes were part of the character Dorothy Gale in the movie The Wizard of Oz.
 The shoes were inspired from the original novel by L. FrankBaum that featured the shoes in silver color.
 However, the color of the shoes was changed from silver to red by Noel Langley who wanted to make use of the Technicolor technology that have just emerged at the time.

 To produce the ruby shoes, the costume designer Gilbert Adrian used 2300 sequins, Swarovski crystals, glittering organza and red glass beads.
 Ruby shoes are still considered one of the most iconic shoes of all time.

 Stiletto redefined the feminine fashion and gave it a sassy taste.
 It personified the image of the modern woman who is free, confident and pompous.
 It started the trend of increasing heels and decreasing hemlines.
 The name of Stiletto is inspired by a knife that is slim and sharp.
 It became the staple footwear of the courtiers during the medieval era who would attend the royal proceedings wearing the stiletto.
 But it was gawky and bland at that time.
 The design of the shoe continued to get sharp and refined over the course of time.
 By the 1960s, they were the most stylish shoes for women.

 Today, the stiletto is one of the highest-selling shoes in the world and is worn by celebrities, style divas, supermodels, and socialites.